frostwind/citrine/README.md

 Default modular scale
 ----
-To change the default modular scale all you have to do is change this line in `_settings.styl`.
+To change the default modular scale all you have to do is change the ratio variable in `_settings.styl`.

-You can find a complete list of the modular scales in `_ratios.styl`
+You can find a complete list of the ratios in `_ratios.styl`

 License
 ----